abcsds/SkinsVAE/README.md

 ## Features

 - **Convolutional Architecture**: Uses convolutional layers for both encoder and decoder to preserve spatial relationships
-- **Configurable Latent Space**: Default 3D latent space for visualization, but configurable for different dimensions
+- **Configurable Latent Space**: Default 20D latent space for rich representation with clustering analysis for visualization
+- **Unsupervised Clustering**: K-means and DBSCAN clustering of latent representations
+- **Dimensionality Reduction**: t-SNE, UMAP, and PCA for 2D visualization of high-dimensional latent space
 - **GPU Acceleration**: Optimized for NVIDIA GPUs (tested on GTX 1080 Ti)
 - **TensorBoard Integration**: Comprehensive logging and visualization
 - **Checkpointing**: Save and resume training with model checkpoints